 Nowaways nearly everyone knows that Orville and Wilbur Wright were the “First in Flight,” but that wasn’t always the case.
 A local scientist almost knocked them out of the history books... twice.

 In 1903 a team under the direction of Smithsonian Secretary Samuel Langley attempted a manned flight of a motor-powered airplane from a houseboat in the Potomac River near Quantico, Virginia.
-If successful, it would be the world’s first flying machine.
+If successful, it would have been the world’s first flying machine.

 There was a lot of optimism that Langley’s experiment would indeed work.
 After all, he had successfully launched two unmanned, steam powered flyers a few years earlier and the U.S. Army had invested $50,000 in this latest project.
 (The heavy government subsidy led the Washington Post to remark that “the question of expense has not been allowed to interfere with the success of the flying machine.”)